 Abu Dhabi, the capital and the largest of the seven emirates that make up the United Arab Emirates (UAE), offers the best of the modern and the traditional.
 Here are cutting-edge meeting facilities, soaring spires of commerce, stunning white beaches and shimmering turquoise waters.
 Attendees can explore the rich cultural bounty of Qasr al Hosn, Abu Dhabi city’s oldest stone building, and the Louvre Abu Dhabi, the first universal museum in the Arab World.
-Your group also will enjoy authentic local culture, expanses of awesome desert and unforgettable experiences replete with menageries of horses, camels, falcons and salukis (gracefully swift, silky-coated dogs), artisan crafts and charming legends.
+Your group also will enjoy authentic local culture, expanses of awesome desert and unforgettable experiences replete with menageries of horses, camels and falcons, artisan crafts and charming legends.

 Only in Abu Dhabi

-- The Louvre Abu Dhabi, an offshoot of the famous French repository of art, has produced a new video, “We Are Not Alone,"
+- The Louvre Abu Dhabi, an offshoot of the famous French repository of art, is located on Saadiyat Island and is rapidly becoming a major cultural

 from around the world spread among 23 galleries.